vlam321/Inf191BloomFilter/README.md

 # Inf191BloomFilter

-## Installation
+## Contribution
-To start working on this project, simply fork this repository and clone it using after replacing "vlam321" with your user name, Like so:
+To start contributing to this project, simply fork this repository and clone it using after replacing "vlam321" with your user name, Like so:
 `git clone https://github.com/yourGithubUserName/Inf191BloomFilter`

 ## Dependencies